Kojhi/Kojhi/README.md

 - 👋 Hi, I’m @Kojhi
-- 👀 I’m interested in: Database Development and Administration
+- 👀 I’m interested in:
+-     + Database Development and Administration
+-     + Development with Java
 - 🌱 I’m currently learning Springboot with Thymeleaf
-- 💞️ I’m looking to collaborate on a database development project to learn more about it
+- 💞️ I’m looking to collaborate on a Springboot project to learn more about it
 - 📫 How to reach me: liko.mwanza@gmail.com

 <!---